Renting and you – a guide for landlords and tenants

 What happens if the address for service changes?

 It is very important to tell the other party (that is, the landlord or the tenant) if this address changes.
-If the tenant has paid a bond, they must give the new address to the Ministry of Business, Innovation and Employment as well.
+If the tenant has paid a bond, they must give the new address to us as well.
 Landlords must also tell us if their address for service changes.

 Back to top